BasilBibi/A-Team-Weather-Taskforce/Leg1Sector3/README.md

 #Leg1 Sector3

-This sector was divided into 3 main loactions for data collection as shown in this diagram.
+This sector was divided into 3 main locations for data collection as shown in this diagram.

 ![alt text](Leg1Sector3Location.jpeg "Leg1 Sector3")